simon-ritchie/apysc/docs/_sources/for.md.txt

 The `For` class will be used at the `with` statement.
 The `as` keyword value will be the `Int` type index (`i` variable).

-The following example will draw the three rectangles in the with `For` statement:
+The following example will draw the three rectangles in the `with For` block:

 ```py
 # runnable